Quantum diagrammatics for $F_4$: Idempotents in the 2-point endomorphism algebra

 of the identity endomorphism of $\sV_q^{\otimes n}$ as a sum of orthogonal idempotents.
 This, in turn, yields a direct sum decomposition

 The idempotent $\bF_q(e_i)$ is the identity map on the summand $\bF_q(e_i) \sV_q^{\otimes n}$, and so we have

-The following lemma, whose proof is a generalization of an argument found in the proof of \cref{groundwork}, implies that we can compute this quantum dimension by closing off the diagrams occurring in $e_i$.
+The following lemma, whose proof is a generalization of an argument found in the proof of \cref{groundwork}, implies that we can compute this quantum dimension by taking the trace, as in \cref{natal}, of the diagrams occurring in $e_i$.

 \begin{lem} For an endomorphism $f \in \Fcat_q(\go^{\otimes n},\go^{\otimes n})$, we have

 where the thick strand represents $1_\go^{\otimes n}$ and, on the right-hand side, we are identifying $a \in \Q(q)$ with the element of $\End_{U_q}(L_q(0))$ given by multiplication by $a$. \end{lem}